(The following entry was written by PAMELA ESPELAND, for her column “bebopified”.

 (THE ENTIRE “MINNESOTA’S VOICES – CERTAIN STANDARDS” SERIES CAN NOW BE HEARD AND PURCHASED FOR PUBLIC RADIO BROADCAST AT PRX.ORG)

-Hear “Minnesota’s Voices—Certain Standards” starting Monday, October 3, on KBEM/Jazz 88, 88.5 FM in Minneapolis/St. Paul, streaming live on the web at jazz88fm.com.
-The series runs for 13 weeks, and this is the order of the singers: Connie Evingson (Mondays), Nancy Harms (Tuesdays), Arne Fogel (Wednesdays), Maud Hixson (Thursdays), Debbie Duncan (Fridays).
-Each episode airs twice daily, at 8:25 a.m. and 6:25p.m.(cst).
-Allow for a few minutes on either side, depending on the day and the show host.
+“Minnesota’s Voices—Certain Standards” is a radio series which premiered Monday, October 3, 2011, on KBEM/Jazz 88, 88.5 FM in Minneapolis/St. Paul, streaming live on the web at jazz88fm.com.
+The series ran for 13 weeks, and has run on the station and its various services at various intervals ever since.
+The original running order of the singers: Connie Evingson (Mondays), Nancy Harms (Tuesdays), Arne Fogel (Wednesdays), Maud Hixson (Thursdays), Debbie Duncan (Fridays).
+Each episode originally aired twice daily, at 8:25 a.m. and 6:25p.m.(cst).
+The series can now also be heard at the PRX site (see link, above).

 If you listen to public radio or frequent Twin Cities jazz clubs, you know singer, musician, actor, writer, producer, recording artist, and storyteller Arne Fogel.
 His radio series “The Bing Shift,” featuring the music of Bing Crosby, airs Saturdays at 7 p.m.
 CST on KBEM.
 Fogel is an acknowledged expert on Crosby; he wrote the liner notes for the first American release of Crosby’s 1975 album A Southern Memoir and the text for the radio section of the official Bing Crosby website.